New Zealand profile - Leaders

 - 12 March 2016

 Head of state: Queen Elizabeth II, represented by a governor-general

 John Key, who has been prime minister since the end of 2008, secured a third term in office for his National Party in the elections of September 2014.

-The National Party fell short of a parliamentary majority in both the 2008 and 2011 elections and was compelled to form a coalition with other parties.
+The National Party fell short of a parliamentary majority in the 2008, 2011 and 2014 elections, governing with the support of smaller parties.

-Born in 1961 and brought up in relative poverty by his Austrian-Jewish immigrant mother after the early death of his father, Mr Key became a currency trader and has acquired a substantial personal fortune.
+Born in 1961 and brought up in relative poverty by his Austrian-Jewish immigrant mother after the early death of his father, Mr Key became a currency trader, and earned a substantial personal fortune.

 He rose to be head of foreign exchange at Merrill Lynch in Singapore, and served as a member of the Foreign Exchange Committee of the New York Federal Reserve Bank in 1999-2001.

-New Zealand has a single-chamber parliament, the House of Representatives, which is elected for a three-year term.
-Coalition governments have been the norm since proportional representation replaced the "first past the post" electoral system in 1993.4.
+New Zealand has a single-chamber parliament, elected for a three-year term.
+Coalition or minority governments have been the norm since proportional representation replaced the first past the post system after a referendum in 1993.